evodify/evodify.github.io/about.md

 I did my PhD on genome evolution and adaptation in the allotetraploid weed *Capsella bursa-pastoris* in <a href="https://lascouxlab.wordpress.com/" target="_blank">Martin Lascoux group</a>.
 Currently, I work as a postdoc in <a href="https://www.imbim.uu.se/forskargrupper/genetik-och-genomik/axelsson-erik/" target="_blank">Erik Axelsson group</a> and I look for genomic changes associated with diet adaptation in dogs.
 During my research career, I also studied diploid-polyploid complexes of spined loaches *Cobitis*, phylogeography of Indo-Pacific Mugilidae, hybrid speciation in invasive sculpins *Cottus*, and speciation with gene flow in *Heliconius* butterflies.
 You can read more about these projects [here](/projects).

-In my research, mostly sit in front of the computer and I apply population genetic analyses on genomic data with the help of bioinformatics tools.
+In my research, I mostly sit in front of the computer and I apply population genetic analyses on genomic data with the help of bioinformatics tools.
 Although I mostly study genomic data, when possible I also try to integrate information on the levels of genome, transcriptome, and phenotype.

 Recently, my attention has also been drawn to [Big Data analytics]().
 With the current pace of data production, distributed computer systems are essential to collect, organize and analyze large sets.
 I have always been fascinated by how computers do the work for you and I try to learn more about how we can use the power of computing systems to understand large data-sets.